joshyt100/joshyt100/README.md

 ## 💻 **What I'm Working On**
 🔹 **SideQuest** – A location-based questing app with **React Native, TypeScript, PostgreSQL**
-🔹 **Cover Letter Generator** – A Django-based tool for generating tailored cover letters
+🔹 **HireMind** – A Django + React based tool for managing Job Applications with analytics and other tools

 ---